-Radiation Protection Centre (RPC) basically is financed by the state budget.
-RPC also generates non-budget income, i.e., income for provided services (income contribution funds).
+Radiation Protection Centre (RSC) basically is financed by the state budget.
 For the implementation of the particular assignments and projects other financial sources can be obtained (funds of EU and other international organizations).

-RPC has 59 civil servants and employees employed on a labour contract basis.
+RSC has 59 civil servants and employees employed on a labour contract basis.